o-jasper/o-jasper.github.io/blog/_drafts/2014-06-03-hanging_blocks.md

 (Essentially, this just compresses it)

-Furthermore, considering not everything needs to be run, you might not even need all the data either, just the checksum of the merkle tree on some sides.
+Furthermore, considering not everything needs to be run, you might not even need all the data either, just the checksum of other parts the merkle tree on some branches.
 However, due to the need for those votes, *most* of the clients will need to be able to tell when any part of it is not available, because a vote to falsely claim everything is available needs to be countered.
 Of course you might try have a "raise the alarm if a bit can't be found", but an attack of spamming such alarms would have to be ineffective in that case aswel.